sikanhe/gqtx/README.md

 As your schema get larger, it gets harder to maintain.
 You also can get vendor lock in.
 (Apollo Server and AppSync builds server differently).

-#### 4. Use other typescript graphql libraries that use `reflect-metadata` compiler/decorator magic to infer graphql types from your runtime data times
+#### 4. Use other typescript graphql libraries that use `reflect-metadata` compiler/decorator magic to infer graphql types from your runtime data types
-This requires turning on experiemental features inside the typescript compiler.
+This requires turning on experimental features inside the typescript compiler.
 This approach also breaks seperation of concerns by tying your graphql types to your database models - Although starting your project that way is fine, eventually you want your GraphQL types be the type of your API.

 Can we do better?
 It turns out we can.